-- Lost In Translation: A melancholic love letter to Tokyo with fantastic Tokyo settings such as Park Hyatt, Shibuya and eastern Shinjuku.
-It even got me walking half across Kyoto alone with a bad fever.
+- Lost In Translation: A melancholic love letter to Tokyo with fantastic settings such as Park Hyatt, Shibuya and eastern Shinjuku.
+It even got me walking across half of Kyoto alone.
 Bill Murray and Scarlett Johansson play their lonely characters with dedicated resignation.
 Urban alienation has never been sweeter.

 - The Secret Life of Walter Mitty: A silly feel-good movie where Ben Stiller’s character daydreams about going on adventures, until he actually finds himself heading straight into one.
 Amazing views from Iceland and other locations will cause many armchair travelers to reach for their passport.

 - In Bruges: Arguably the only film ever shot in Bruges, it gives a very romantic image of the medieval city.
-Colin Farrell is a reluctant hitman trying to escape from the radar in the cutest city of Belgium.
+Colin Farrell stars as a reluctant hitman, trying to escape from the radar in the cutest city of Belgium.

 - Le fabuleux destin d’Amélie Poulain (Amelie from Montmartre): The movie that made everyone want to visit Paris in 2001.
-The city has never looked so dreamy and shiny, but it’s a clever trap since the real city certainly is a lot worse for wear.
-For more of those unreal mirages of Paris, have a look at Midnight in Paris.
+The city has never looked so dreamy and shiny.
+For more of those unreal mirages of Paris, have a look at Woody Allen’s Midnight in Paris.

-- Le Grand Bleu: Luc Besson’s masterpiece of love, sea and dolphins.
-Not to mention the scenic locations of Amorgos, Peru and New York.
+- Le Grand Bleu: Luc Besson’s masterpiece of love, sea and dolphins features beautiful locations from Amorgos, Peru and even New York.
 If this movie fails to inspire you into diving, stay away from your tub for safety reasons.
-Just make sure to go for the long director’s cut version and avoid the modified American version with a happy ending.
+Just make sure to go for the longer director’s cut version and avoid the modified American version.

 - Talented Mr Ripley: Matt Damon, Jude Law and Gwyneth Paltrow travel across Italy during the 1950s, from the beautiful islands of Ischia and Procida to the bustling streets of Rome and Venice.